Recovering From “Cry It Out” Parenting as an Adult

 Social Anxiety and Awkwardness

 Raised with minimal social nourishment meant that I was socially awkward.
-Shy and retiring as a child I also had difficulty looking people in the eye.
-Because of caregiver rejection of my needs in early life (allowing me to cry in distress repeatedly; ignoring my emotional needs), I developed distrust and an intuitive avoidant attachment--- holding people at arm's length and avoiding intimacy.
-As a result, I couldn't develop close friendships because I was afraid and unskilled, so I had a lonely childhood and adolescence.
+Shy and retiring as a child, I also had difficulty looking people in the eye.
+Because of caregiver rejection in early life (allowing me to cry in distress repeatedly; ignoring my emotional needs), I developed distrust and an intuitive avoidant attachment--- holding people at arm's length and avoiding intimacy.

 - For the growing mammalian brain, comfort is expressed through positive touch in early life.
 Without it, genes for controlling anxiety may not be turned on, leading to anxiousness with new experiences.